 If there’s one element of Animus that was given the most attention, its the various armor designs for the player, most of which are echoes of bosses.
 There are very few pieces of equipment that don’t look absurdly cool, so even if a player finds themselves struggling miserably against their enemies, they’ll take solace in looking awesome while doing so.
 The world of Animus is bleak, with windy stone ruins, sandy, claustrophobic canyons, and poisonous, nightmarish skull-fields.
 While it’s textured quite nicely, there’s not much to look at, which means you’ll be more focused on incoming enemies than admiring the scenery.
 The environments mostly serve to vary the skirmishes you’ll encounter- with some enemies hidden behind stone outcroppings, or tight corridors offering little maneuverability.
 The music serves to amp up the player with its loud choral lines and throbbing drums, though there’s nothing all that memorable or even subdued to cool off with- it’s more or less generic in the most epic sense.

-The enemy variety in Animus is fortunately more impressive, featuring a variety of weird and unsettling designs.
+The enemy variety in Animus is fortunately more impressive, featuring a colorful collection of weird and unsettling designs.
 There are quadruped creatures that look like they are being consumed by some sort of parasite, dryads with vaguely humanoid shapes, and a slew of other monstrosities.
 If anything, the amount of enemy types is by far the best part of the game, as it ensures a constant mixture of elements to consider when fighting.
 Each enemy has their own very stringent attack patterns and moments of invulnerability, and in groups of three or more, they can quickly become overwhelming to handle.

 With all of these unique elements and a healthy, if not monotonous grind, one might wonder what could really hold Animus back from being their next eight dollar purchase.
-In the end, its Animus’ performance issues that hold it back from reaching its true heights.
+In the end, its Animus’ performance issues that prevent it from reaching its true potential.
 As I mentioned before, the input drops are very unfortunate, especially when trying to tear into a group of enemies.
 Sometimes inputs buffer for no reason.
 There are moments when the game will skip frames while attempting to transition into another area, or even jitters when moving the camera around.
 This is particularly awful, seeing how there are certain attacks in the game that are best avoided without lock-on.
 I’ve experienced multiple instances of the game crashing for no particular reason, as well as being soft locked in missions due to respawning issues.
 Although the game has already received patches for performance, many of these problems still remain.

 There’s a great deal that I want to like about Animus.
 The combat is balanced just enough between material grind and reflexes, physical tells and cheap shots.
 The progression is almost there, with each battle feeling like a struggle until you equip a proper set of armor that allows you to push through everything.
 But there’s the odd performance issues that get in the way, the lack of character in just about every other element outside of combat.
 The game is fun, and it’s more than enough of a time sink.
 There are high-tier weapon unlocks for the player to hunt down in an attempt to crush some of the most intense and potentially cheap creatures the game has to offer, and I’ll be honest, I’m sort of down to get into that grind.
 For its eight dollar price, it is one of the best-looking, low-budget ARPGs on the Switch.
 But unless you’re dying for a Monster Hunter or Dark Souls-like experience, there are better, more stable versions of this sort of game.
 If the developers plan on heavily patching and improving this title, I would give it a tentative recommendation, but only if you truly love this sort of punishing combat.